meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_HTTP_PAYLOAD_SIZE_LIMIT`
 **CLI option**: `--http-payload-size-limit`

-The maximum size, in bytes, of accepted JSON payloads.
+The maximum size, of accepted JSON payloads.
+By default, This size is in bytes but it can be represented in different units (bytes, kilobytes, megabytes), more information [here](#available-size-units).

 **Default value**: `10485760` (+=10MB)